How To Attract More Clients This Booking Season

 I'm not saying you should give away all your trade secrets right out of the gate (especially before you clear their check), but I am saying that offering a freebie is great opportunity to show your worth.
 You can put it right on your website where they can freely download it even if they haven't booked you.

 Not sure what to use as a freebie.
-Well, if you're a planner, maybe you give them a free planning checklist or a guide on the first 5 things to do after getting engaged.
-If you're a DJ, maybe try a list of the Top 10 first dance songs right now.
+Think about what’s going to be the most helpful to your potential client.
+What’s going to attract them to your business and services?
+For example, if you're a wedding planner, maybe you give them a free planning checklist or a guide on the first 5 things to do after getting engaged.
 And so on, and so forth.

-People love free stuff (even free stuff they didn't actually want), and it's a great opportunity to make couples feel like you've already given them something of value prior to booking.
+People love free stuff (even free stuff they didn't actually want), and it's a great opportunity to make clients feel like you've already given them something of value prior to booking.

 Send a brochure.